This Day In Writing History

 "Either write something worth reading or do something worth writing." - Benjamin Franklin

-Today's video features readings from various issues of The Old Farmer's Almanack.
+Today's video features a collection of readings from various issues of The Old Farmer's Almanack.
 Enjoy!